markd2/MarkDnD/ReptileGod/temple-handouts/t-13-small-meeting-room.md

 in the corner.

-As soon as a party enters room 13 or 14, the goblims in room 15 will spy upon them through slits in the secret doors.
+As soon as a party enters room 13 or 14, the goblins in room 15 will spy upon them through slits in the secret doors.

 All the secret doors are one-way only, from 15 into 13 or 14.